universal-ctags/citre/README.md

 Type `M` (`citre-code-map-unmark-all`) to unmark all items.

+Items can also be selected by an active region, if its beginning of line is inside, or at the beginning, but not at the end of the region.
+This should be intuitive to use.

-In a code map, when there are an active region, the items in it are considered to be selected; or when there are no active region, but some marks, the marked items are considered to be selected.
+In a code map, when there are an active region, the items in it are considered to be selected; or when there is no active region, but some marks, the marked items are considered to be selected.
 We'll use "selected items" to refer to such items later.